Calcium Is The Healthy Pregnancy Essential Every Woman Needs To Know About

 Calcium pregnancy benefits.

-Calcium is a mineral that’s important for building and maintaining strong bones and for carrying out a large number of body processes such as cell signaling involved in muscle and nerve function and helping blood vessels transport blood through the body.
-The recommended daily allowance for calcium for adult women in pregnancy is 1000 mg.
+Calcium1 is a mineral that’s important for building and maintaining strong bones and for carrying out a large number of body processes such as cell signaling involved in muscle and nerve function and helping blood vessels transport blood through the body.
+The recommended daily allowance2 for calcium for adult women in pregnancy is 1000 mg.
 1300 mg is the RDA for 14 to 18 year olds who are pregnant.

 In pregnancy, calcium is needed to support development of healthy teeth, heart, blood vessels, and more in your baby.
-Not getting enough calcium (and vitamin D during pregnancy) may also increase your risk for pre-eclampsia, a serious condition in which dangerously high blood pressure causes kidney problems and can put the mother and baby’s life at risk.
+Not getting enough calcium (and vitamin D during pregnancy) may also increase your risk for pre-eclampsia3, a serious condition in which dangerously high blood pressure causes kidney problems and can put the mother and baby’s life at risk.

 Food sources of calcium.